-If implemented as an intensive workshop, we recommend using at most four days' worth of material (as presented here (eg., most of Unit 1).
-Any individual unitactivity could be adapted as an assignment in an upper-division geomorphology or quantitative geoscience methods course.
-Despite the challenging schedule, the diverse set of students in the course were successful, with 48 % of students receiving an A in the course, 17 % a B, and 26 % a C with the remaining 9 % (2 students) receiving D or F gradesWe are fairly certain that increasing the available time and support to complete the later assignments would mitigate the majority of the problem with lower student success, but we also suggest re-evaluating the later assignments for instructional clarity and supporting resources.
+If implemented as an intensive workshop, we recommend using at most four days' worth of material as presented here (eg., most of Unit 1).
+Any individual activity could be adapted as an assignment in an upper-division geomorphology or quantitative geoscience methods course.
+We are fairly certain that increasing the available time and support to complete the later assignments would mitigate the majority of the problem with lower student success, but we also suggest re-evaluating the later assignments for instructional clarity and supporting resources.